samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 }
 ```
 1. We instantiate PHImageManager with PHImageRequestOptions.
-2. We are requesting the image from the image manager.
+2. Here we are requesting the image from the image manager.
 Providing the asset, size, content mode, and options.
 Size is the size at which you would like the image returned. contentMode is how you would like the image to fit within the aspect ratio of the size.
 The default value is aspectFill.
 And then finally we return the requested image in the result handler.

+<br/><br/>

 Alright now that we are done discussing how we fetch images from assets let's build and run the project.
-In the app swipe up to view all photos in the photos library.
-Hooray 🙌✊🥳🎉👏 your collectionview now has images and video thumbnails!
+In the app swipe up to view all the photos in the user's photo library.

  ![Desktop View](/assets/img/projectDemo2.gif){: .shadow }
- _Hooray 🙌✊🥳🎉👏 your collectionview now has images and video thumbnails!_
+ _Hooray 🙌✊🥳🎉👏 our collectionview now has images!_

+- [x] How to Retrieve Images from Assets.

-## Passing Assets to AlbumVC
+## Displaying Album Assets

 Navigate back to the **ViewController.swift** file and find the **handleOpenAlbumVC** method in the marked MediaPickerViewDelegate section.
 Replace the code in the **handleOpenAlbumVC** with the one below:

 ```swift